Guidance note on environmental non-compliance and incident reporting

 The Environment Plan for a petroleum and/or geothermal activity must include arrangements for monitoring and recording information to demonstrate that environmental performance objectives and environmental performance standards within the Environment Plan are being met.

-Environmental reporting must be undertaken in accordance with the Environment Plan approved by DMP and the Guideline for the Development of Petroleum and Geothermal Environment Plans in Western Australia.
+Environmental reporting must be undertaken in accordance with the Environment Plan approved by the Department of Mines, Industry Regulation and Safety (DMIRS) and the Guideline for the Development of Petroleum and Geothermal Environment Plans in Western Australia.

 Reportable Incident Notification

 Operators are to notify, within 2 hours, all reportable environmental incidents from petroleum and geothermal activities operating under State legislation.
-This initial notification may be verbal (via 0419 960 621), however written notification is preferred (via the DMP Submissions Portal or email to email@example.com).
+This initial notification may be verbal (via 0419 960 621), however written notification is preferred (via DMIRS Submissions or email to email@example.com).
 Please include preliminary information on the nature, scope and scale of the incident.

 Reportable Incident Report